 - 2 ounces mezcal

-- 2 ounces fresh blood orange juice (about three oranges)
+- 2 ounces blood orange juice (about three oranges)

-- ½ ounce agave nectar or maple syrup
+- ½ ounce sweetener like agave nectar maple syrup

 - Run lime wedge around the rim of a rocks glass.
-Pour a couple spoonfuls of Tajin onto a plate then dip the rim of the glass into the mix to coat.
+Pour seasoning mix onto a plate then dip the rim of the glass into the mix to coat it.
 Add ice to glass then set aside.

-- Fill a cocktail shaker halfway with ice then add mezcal, triple sec, blood orange juice, and agave nectar.
+- Fill a cocktail shaker halfway with ice then add mezcal, blood orange juice, orange liqueur, and sweetener.
 Cover shaker tightly and shake vigorously for about 10 seconds or until chilled to the touch.

-- Remove top and strain mixture into rimmed rocks glass.
+- Open cocktail shaker and strain mixture into prepared rocks glass.
 Enjoy responsibly!